jimstorch/pySICP/README.md

 But here we run into our first complication; the *USB serial adapter* you're using is *also a male DTE* connector.
 This means we need to fix a couple issues;
-* The physical connectors don't fit as both are pins.
+* The physical connectors don't fit as both are male pins.
 * Pin 3 is Transmit on both.
 * Pin 2 is Receive on both.